eldr0n-git/divino2/src/wp-content/themes/divino/readme.txt

 It’s fully compatible with WooCommerce, SureCart and other eCommerce plugins and comes with lots of store-friendly features and templates.

-Astra also provides expert support for free users.
+divino also provides expert support for free users.
 A dedicated team of fully trained WordPress experts are on hand to help with every aspect of the theme.

-<a href="https://zipwp.org/themes/astra/" target="_blank">Try the live demo of Astra</a>
+<a href="https://zipwp.org/themes/divino/" target="_blank">Try the live demo of divino</a>

 == Installation ==

 = From within WordPress =
 1. Visit "Appearance > Themes > Add New"
-2. Search for "Astra"
+2. Search for "divino"
 3. Install and activate

 == License ==

-Astra WordPress Theme, Copyright 2020 WPAstra.
-Astra is distributed under the terms of the GNU GPL.
+divino WordPress Theme, Copyright 2020 WPdivino. divino is distributed under the terms of the GNU GPL.

-Astra is based on Underscores https://underscores.me/, (C) 2012-2020 Automattic, Inc.
+divino is based on Underscores https://underscores.me/, (C) 2012-2020 Automattic, Inc.
 Underscores is distributed under the terms of the GNU GPL v2 or later.

 == Features ==

 = Appearance > Widgets =
-Astra has up to 4 widget area.
+divino has up to 4 widget area.
 1 in your header, 1 for each sidebar and up to 2 in your footer.

 = Appearance > Customize =
 	- Site Identity: Hide your site title or tagline, and upload your own header.